tableau/connector-plugin-sdk/docs/share.md

     tsm configuration set -k native_api.connect_plugins_path -v C:/tableau_connectors
     ```

-If you get a configuration error when you set the option in step 2, try adding the `--force-keys` option to the end of the command.
+    If you get a configuration error during this step, try adding the `--force-keys` option to the end of the command.

+1. Apply the pending configuration changes.
+This will restart the server.

+    ```
+    tsm pending-changes apply
+    ```

+    Note that whenever you add, remove, or update a connector, you need to restart the server to see the changes.

 For information about using TSM to set the option, see [tsm configuration set Options](https://onlinehelp.tableau.com/current/server-linux/en-us/cli_configuration-set_tsm.htm) in the Tableau Server help.

-Note that whenever you add, remove, or update a connector, you need to restart the server to see the changes.